2018 National Collegiate Men’s and Women’s Rifle Selections

 She also placed 11th in air rifle in Barcelona after finishing sixth in air rifle and seventh in three-position rifle at the 1988 Olympics in Seoul.
 She remains the only woman to compete in both events at two Olympics.
 Meili is also a seven-time national champion in three-position rifle, setting three world shooting records and numerous national records in her outstanding shooting career.

 After retiring from competitive shooting in 1992, Meili spent 10 years coaching junior and elite level shooters and instructing athletes at shooting clinics and camps nationwide.
-She served as assistant coach for the U.S. National Rifle Team from 1997 to 2000 and is a member of the USA Shooting Board of Directors.
+She served as assistant coach for the U.S. National Rifle Team from 1997 to 2000 and is helping coach the residents at the Olympic Training Center.
 Meili helped produce the International Coach Certification Program, the highest level of coaching credential recognized by USA Shooting and the National Rifle Association.

 Meili earned her master’s degree in sports psychology from the University of Idaho in 2001.
 She also holds a bachelor’s degree in nutrition and exercise physiology from Eastern Washington University.
 She has written "Rifle: Steps to Success", published by Human Kinetics in 2008.
 She has also created the "mental training workshop" taught to athletes, coaches, and business personnel in the U.S. and Japan.

 A native of Spokane, Wash., Meili and her husband, Kevin Geddes, have a son, Bryce Owen.